The story of a Dutch double agent during the Cold War: "Truly unique"

 Eleni Braat in The Conversation and The Independent

 It sounds like a Hollywood movie, but for Agent M it was real life: for 22 years during the Cold War, he was a double agent for the AIVD, the CIA and the Stasi.
-Associate Professor History of International Relations Eleni Braat and Ben de Jong (Leiden University) interviewed him repeatedly and recently published their official research, which immediately attracted the attention of the British news sources The Conversation and The Independent.
+Associate Professor History of International Relations Eleni Braat and Ben de Jong (Leiden University) interviewed him repeatedly and recently published their official research in the International Journal for Intelligence and Counterintelligence and The Conversation.

 In the early 1960s, M was recruited by the Dutch Internal Security Service (BVD), the predecessor of the AIVD.
 "His career [at a multinational] would go on to provide excellent cover for his clandestine work, as it involved a lot of international travel", Braat and De Jong write.
 In 1967, he was recruited again in Israel, this time for the foreign branch of the Stasi, the Hauptverwaltung (HVA).
 Thanks to this double role, he was spotted by the CIA and began to work for them as well.